 A founder/owner understanding the business better than anyone else makes sense as well.
 We agree.
 That’s why we changed up our operating philosophy to the Democracy of Good Ideas concept.

 What’s that?
 As we practice it, Democracy of Good Ideas in action means that collectively (client and agency) we can come up with great ideas and it doesn’t matter where those originate.
 Solo genius is hard to come by.
 Collective smarts, though.
 That’s something.

 Not investing in brand creation and a professional logo for financial reasons makes sense.
 At the same time, business owners need to consider the cost of a first impression, especially when it’s so easy to investigate credibility by looking at a website or social media channel.

 We could go on.

 Today we’re concerned with that thing called Duct Tape Marketing — adding marketing without a plan or thought towards consistency.

 Let’s take our imaginary friends Acme Zippers as an example.

-Acme’s founders invested by hiring a branding and marketing/communications agency who delivered a comprehensive strategy, logo, website, advertising, and communications efforts.
+Acme’s founders invested by hiring a branding and marketing/communications agency that delivered a comprehensive strategy, logo, website, advertising, and communications efforts.
 Looked great, resonated with their target audience, helped build credibility and driving business.